-Deductive reasoning tests contain several different types of word questions.
+Deductive reasoning questions contain several different types of word questions in written information that you will need to read through, understand, and interpret, to reach the correct answer.
 The most popular category of questions is syllogisms.

 A syllogism begins by presenting two or more sentences that provide the rules or premises of the situation.
 The final sentence in the problem states a conclusion.
 Your task is to deduce whether the conclusion given is 'True', 'False', or if you 'Cannot Say' based upon the information divulged.

 The sentences containing the pertinent information (i.e. outlining the premises) are unlikely to be presented on their own.
 They are often part of a longer paragraph of text, so your first task will be to identify and isolate the premises or rules.
 There are three main types of syllogism:

 Categorical – A categorical syllogism outlines the qualities of certain categories.
 You are required to conclude whether an item or concept fits into the larger category, based on the information given about both the category and item/concept.

 Conditional – A conditional syllogism presents 'if-then' statements, where the conclusion of the first premise forms the condition for the second.
 You are required to follow this logic and see how the concluding statement relates to the protestations made.

 Disjunctive – A disjunctive syllogism presents two premises and states that either of these could be true - but that if one is true, the other must be false.
 You are required to follow the logic of the question to ascertain which premise in this 'either-or' scenario is true, and which is therefore false.